fzaiter/Fzaiter.github.io/README.md

 2. Keep it simple and intuitive: I aimed to create a website that was easy to navigate and understand.
 I used a simple structure and intuitive layouts to achieve this goal.
 3. Use responsive design: To ensure the website looked great on all devices, I used responsive design techniques.
 This allowed me to create a website that adapts to different screen sizes and devices, without sacrificing the user experience.
 4. Test and iterate: To ensure that my website was of high quality I tested it thoroughly and made adjustments as needed.
 This included testing on different devices and browsers, and seeking feedback from others.
 5. Use open-source resources: To save time and improve the quality of my website, I used open-source resources such as Google Fonts and Material Icons.
-These resources provided a solid foundation for my website, and allowed me to focus on the unique features and content.
 6. Learn from others: To improve my skills and knowledge, I learned from other developers and designers.
 This included studying their code, reading their blogs and articles, and participating in online communities.